In Search of Adam's Secret Sauce: Experiments

 We conduct 475 compute-optimal pretraining runs on the SlimPajama-627B dataset~\citep{cerebras2023slimpajama}, using a sequence length of 2048, a batch size of 256, and a decoupled weight decay of 0.1~\citep{loshchilov2018decoupled} (except for \SGD{}).
 We always report validation perplexity on a held-out subset of 100M tokens.
 Results from these tuning sweeps are summarized in Table~\ref{tab:algorithm-performance}, Figure~\ref{fig:big_sweep}, and Appendix~\ref{app:tuning_other_methods}.
 The runs span the following configurations:

 {\textbullet \; \SGD ~(131 runs):} Tuned parameters include weight decay (too large causes instability), global norm clipping~(Gclip).
 We also consider clipping coordinates after applying momentum~(Cclip).
-For all these options, momentum and learning rates are independently tuned.\ holds for \Adam{} \emph{if and only if} $\beta_1 = \beta_2$.
-For a proof, see \S\ref{sec:specific_betas} in the appendix.
-In other words, this shows that linking \Adam{} to variance estimation can only be done precisely for the case of equal betas.
+For all these options, momentum and learning rates are independently tuned.\ correspond to online estimates of the mean and variance of the stochastic gradients.
+We reintroduce \Adam{} through this lens.